kahunacohen/real-world-fp/README.md

 We'll now use fp to address the deficiencies we noted.
 Before we start, though, let's learn the very basics of fp as mentioned above: state management and function composition.

 ### Purity
 In fp we try to create the majority of our programs with pure functions.
-That is, functions that given *x* input **always** output *y* input.
+That is, functions that given *x* input **always** outputs *y* input.
 By necessity, pure functions avoid side-effects, which include:

 * reading from files